ucsb-cs8/w20/_lab/lab07-extra.md

 * `totalWords(input_file)`
 * `totalWords(input_file, stopwords_file)`

-Check that adding `stopwords_file = none` to all your functions still workscorrectly  with all the tests from Part 2.
+Check that adding `stopwords_file = None` to all your functions still workscorrectly  with all the tests from Part 2.

 Below are the tests for checking whether the stopwords are being removed correctly.